How Solar Generators Keep Your Home Powered

 Portable

 A portable solar generator is a device that captures the sun’s energy via solar panels, converts it into electrical power, and stores it in a battery for later use.
 It is small and lightweight and can be easily carried around.
-It’s useful for powering small appliances and devices.
-Unlike a gas-powered generator, you can bring it into your home and plug it into it there.
+It’s useful for powering typically low-wattage appliances and devices, though capacity varies by model.
+Unlike a gas-powered generator, you can safely bring it indoors and connect it to your home's electrical system (or directly to devices) following proper guidelines.
 You can also take it with you should you need to leave your home.
 These generators are clean, easy to use, don’t require fossil fuels, and are becoming more and more affordable as solar technology improves.

 On average, this generator’s cost ranges from $800 to $5,000 depending on capacity and features.
 Popular brands include Jackery, Goal Zero, Anker, Bluetti, and EcoFlow.